shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 Im doing this because theres some discussion about how theres too many abilities, and I don’t currently like how some of them are implemented.

-# Bleeding X

-You take X True damage at the start of each of your turns.

-**Ending Bleeding:**

--   You recover hp: Remove all stacks.
--   A creature can attempt to remove 1 or more stacks of the Condition by taking the Medicine Action.

 # Blinded

 You are subjected to the following effects:

 -   You can’t see (see the Unseen section for more information).
 -   All terrain is considered Difficult Terrain for you unless you’re guided by another creature.

-# Burning X

-You take X Fire damage at the start of each of your turns.

-**Ending Burning:** All stacks of the Condition end when you’re doused by at least 1 gallon (4 liters) of water or fully immersed in water.
-Alternatively, a creature within 1 Space can spend 1 AP to remove 1 stack of the Condition.

 # Charmed Y